andyjwest/test-pages/public/posts/demi/oldonesa.md

 ## World Building
 Worlds riddled with mad prophets and elder gods playing with mortals for entertainment are also full of adventure.
 Mad cults worshipping these evil entities spring up and threaten the entire surrounding environment with their horrific rituals and sacrifices.
 Old, abandoned churches can find new life in the hands of mad clerics and priests, praying to gods of insanity that grant otherworldly strength alongside it.

 The key idea we are going to be focusing on from here on out is the concept of **cosmic horror**.
 The following advice and ideas stem from my own understanding of pop culture views of great old ones and the genre surrounding their founding stories.
 I am by no means an expert in the genre, but rather a casual observer.
-These scenes and ideas are drawn from all kinds of popular works, and I would encourage anyone looking to delve deeper into the genre to seek out classic novels from the genre and popular horror movies and video games like Darkest Dungeon.
+These scenes and ideas are drawn from all kinds of popular works, and I would encourage anyone looking to delve deeper into the genre to seek out classic novels and popular horror movies and video games like Darkest Dungeon's Color of Madness.

 > ### The Cosmic Horror Contrast
 >